-In November 2020, the Company's Board of Directors authorized a share repurchase program for up to 801,879 shares of common stock (the "2020 Repurchase Program").
+In June 2022, the Company's Board of Directors (the "Board.") authorized a share repurchase program for up to 766,447 shares of common stock (the "2022 Repurchase Program.").
 The program will expire at the earlier of the completion of all share repurchases or a Board vote to retire the program.